aytekaksu/Hotz_Private_AI_Lab/docs/OPERATIONS.md

 ## Backups

 SQLite lives in `./data/sqlite` (mounted into the container).
 Include this directory in your backup routine.
+Use `bun run backup` (driven by `scripts/backup.ts`) to automate the process: it stops services, archives `data/sqlite` and `.env` into `/opt/backups/ai-assistant/backup_<timestamp>.tar.gz` by default, restarts the stack, and trims backups older than 7 days.
+Restore from any generated archive with `bun run restore /path/to/backup_<timestamp>.tar.gz`.

 The `deployment-backup/*` folder contains previously captured deployment info; do not rely on it as a live backup.

 ## Security
 - Secrets encrypted at rest (AES‑256‑GCM) using `APP_ENCRYPTION_KEY`.